shjang7/daily_tech_journal/README.md

 ### Network Layers

-Two computers communicate help of network connection.
-But, if this two has different OS or architecture or even different capacity of data acceptance speed, how they can communicate with each other in real-time.
+Two computers communicate help of network connection. <br />But, if this two has different OS or architecture or even different capacity of data acceptance speed,<br />
+how they can communicate with each other in real-time.

 #### Five-layer internet protocol stack (15.jan.2020)